companycy/go_by_example/readme.md

 An array type definition specifies a length and an element type An array's size is fixed; its length is part of its type

-A slice literal is declared just like an array literal, except you leave out the element count:
+A slice literal is declared just like an array literal, except you leave out the element count: letters := []string{"a", "b", "c", "d"}

 One option is to constantly poll the source and check if the channel is closed or not, but that isn’t very efficient.